Here are the 10 most popular breeds of working dog in the UK - from the Rottweiler to the Husky

-Working Doggos: These are the Kennel Club's 10 most popular breeds of working dog in the UK - including the loving German Shepherd 🐶
+Here are the UK Kennel Club's 10 most popular breeds of working dog in the UK - including the loving Rottweiler 🐕

 They may be terrific at carrying out useful tasks, but working dog breeds can also make terrific family puppies and pets.